Sandali05/Lung-Cancer-Risk-Prediction/README.md

 The backend will be available at <http://localhost:8000> and the frontend at <http://localhost:3000>.

+> **Note:** The Dockerfiles accept an `APP_DIR` build argument so they can build either from the repository root (the Render
+> default) or from the individual service directories (what Docker Compose uses).
+The compose file already sets this argument
+> to `.` for you when building locally.

 ## Deploying on Render

 Render can deploy the two services defined in this repository.
 The easiest way is to use the included `render.yaml` blueprint: